technicfan/dmenu-desktop-bash/README.md

         - use \~command\~ to insert the command that is asked to be run
 - write ~\<command\> into the menu to directly run it in bash
 - to clear the cache use --clear
+- if you are not using alacritty change the terminal by adding term=\<terminal\>
+  to ~/.config/l7-dmenu-desktop/config

 **Important**
 - dependencies (that where not installed on my ArcoLinux system):